appcollective82/LocationTap/Privacy_Policy.md

 Contact Us If you have any questions about this Privacy Policy, You can contact us:

 By visiting this page on our website: https://appcollective82.wordpress.com/

+****
+Last updated: June 3, 2025

+LocationTap does not collect, store, or share any personal data.

+Contact Access
+To use eMailTap, you can add a contact with a photo and phone number.
+This is stored only on your device and used to quickly start a new email to that person.

+No data is collected

+No third-party services are used

+No analytics or tracking

+Your information stays on your device, 100% private.